Bishal-joshi/Bishal-joshi/README.md

 - 👋 Hi, I’m Bishal
-- 👀 I’m interested in Inventing,Developing, and Managing
+- 👀 I’m a computer engineer and this github will contribute to an open source so that there is free education for everyone
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently developing things...
 - 💞️ I’m looking to collaborate on interested things
 - 📫 How to reach me is through bishaljoshi8858@gmail.com.